- Campus Life

 This three year program of study prepares the student for the clinical training year with an academic schedule including cell biology, anatomy & physiology, immunology, and optional coursework in virology.

-Accepted student spend 12 months in residence at a clinical training center where they follow a curriculum approved by the American Society of Clinical Pathologists and the American Medical Association.
+Accepted students spend 12 months in residence at a clinical training center where they follow a curriculum approved by the American Society of Clinical Pathologists and the American Medical Association.

 Affiliated hospitals include: